 The two cards that stand out the most are when I got 100,000 American Express Membership Rewards points for signing up for their Platinum card, and more recently when I got 100,000 Chase Ultimate Rewards points for signing up for their Sapphire Reserve card.

 Both offers earned enough points for multiple vacations saving me thousands and thousands of dollars on travel.
 For instance, either of those signup bonuses are enough miles to book four round trip flights to Hawaii.
 That’s a lot of money saved!
+Also, they both came with lounge access, which my wife now refers to as “Princess Traveling”.

 Q: What do your friends and family think of your travel hacking hobby?